josevnz/tutorials/README.md

 # tutorials
-Tutorials that use other code repositories
+Tutorials that use other code repositories.
+Enable Sysadmin